 See also hoeffding_bound_lower.

 holt_winters(series_selector[d], sf, tf) is a rollup function, which calculates Holt-Winters value (aka double exponential smoothing) for raw samples over the given lookbehind window d using the given smoothing factor sf and the given trend factor tf.
 Both sf and tf must be in the range [0...1].
-It is expected that the series_selector returns time series of gauge type.

 This function is supported by PromQL.